karnov/developer-training/09_ruby_classes/README.md

 ## Exercise

-Add a `birthday` method to `Person`, that returns a Ruby `Date` object with the account owners birthday date calculated from the `@cpr`-number.
+Add a `birthday` method to `Person`, that returns a Ruby `Date` object with the account owners birthday date calculated from the `@personal_identity_number`-number.
 You may want to use some code from an earlier exercise.

 ## Exercise